josephryan/Hernandez_Ryan_2021_Recoding/02-COMPOSITIONAL_HETEROGENEITY/02-HETEROGENEOUS_DATA/README.md

 `perl comphet.pl TREE0008 INFL NULL.out > pvals.out`

-INFL is the inflation parameter

-NULL is the  null distribution of comp-het indices (these are produced by using the scripts in 02-COMPOSITIONAL_HETEROGENEITY/01-NULL_DISTRIBUTION in this repo)
+INFL is the inflation parameter and NULL.out is the null distribution of comp-het indices (produced by using the scripts in 02-COMPOSITIONAL_HETEROGENEITY/01-NULL_DISTRIBUTION in this repo)